 At Marie Curie High School, the overall success of our students is a paramount priority.
 There are many free resources that are available to our school community.
 Some resources are accessible below.
-If you have any suggestions, please refer to our Suggestion & Question Box above.

 Pupil Path is a student information system for parents and students.
 Pupil Path allows parents and students to view important student and school information such as student attendance records, class schedule, assignment due dates and grades, graduation eligibility, school announcements, and more.